boukew99/boukew99.github.io/portfolio/README.md

 [Shader Window](https://github.com/boukew99/shader_window) | 🪟 A dragable window for testing screen shaders easily

 ### Web
+I just use HTML, CSS & JS.
+I like the simplicity and *bare metalness* of it.
 [Website](https://github.com/boukew99/boukew99.github.io) | 🕸️ source for this website

 ### Video Games
 🎮 For an full overview with cover images visit [itch.io](https://howyoudoing.itch.io/).
+All made with Godot Engine.
+I might try [Newgrounds](https://howyourdoing.newgrounds.com/).

 Name | Description
 --- | ---